 Keep Online Training Activities Bite-Sized

 Bite-size online training activities and modules are ideal for busy employees.
 They have the power to get the information they need at a moment’s notice.
-You might consider a microlearning online library that features categorized online resources.
+You might consider a microlearning library that features categorized online resources.
 For example, a section devoted to IT or compliance training.

 Microlearning resources are usually targeted at specific goals or performance gaps.
 As such, employees can focus on personal areas for improvement without having to sit through a lengthy online training course.